-GSA typically stands for Gender-Sexuality Alliance.
-There are many other names a school might use.
-GSAs are typically are run by students and ensure a safe place in the school.
-The group will be sponsored by a staff member, and will meet to discuss topics, organize activities and support one another.
+GSA stands for Gay Straight Alliance or Gender Sexuality Alliance.
+There are also names like QSA or Queer Straight Alliance.

+GSAs and QSAs typically are run by students and ensure a safe place for all students in the school.
+The group will be sponsored by a staff member, and the group will meet frequently to discuss topics, organize activities and support one another.

-SOGI 1 2 3 Parent Resource Videos 8 minutes
+SOGI 12 3 Parent Resource Videos